Analysis: As technology shifts, Asian giants wrestle for TV control

 "(In the past) if you wanted a top quality TV you had to buy a Sharp, Panasonic or Sony.
 Those days are gone," said Steve Durose, Senior Director and Head of Asia-Pacific at FitchRatings.

 The Japanese, who ruled the global TV market in the 1980s and 1990s, have been battered by their aggressive South Korean rivals, weak demand for the TVs they make and a stronger yen that erodes the value of the their exports.
-Sony Corp, Panasonic Corp and Sharp Corp expect to have lost a combined $21 billion in the business year just ended.
+Sony Corp (6752.T), Panasonic Corp (6752.T) and Sharp Corp (6753.T) expect to have lost a combined $21 billion in the business year just ended.

-Some 200 kms across the Korea Strait, LG Electronics is expected to report a quarterly profit of $267 million later on Wednesday, even after LG Display, a flat-screen maker in which it has a near-38 percent stake, posted a $156 million operating loss for January-March.
-On Friday, Samsung will announce a record profit of $5.2 billion for its latest quarter alone.
+Some 200 kms across the Korea Strait, LG Electronics is expected to report a quarterly profit of $267 million later on Wednesday, even after LG Display (034220.KS), a flat-screen maker in which it has a near-38 percent stake, posted a $156 million operating loss for January-March.

 The red ink bleeding across Japan's tech industry comes at a time when the TV market is heading for a technology choice - between credit-card-thin OLEDs or ultra-high definition sets - that may consign today's LCDs to the bargain shelf.
 Whoever can mass produce affordable OLEDs will have a headstart.